ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person&#x27;s faults,
+Pray don&#x27;t forget your own ;
+Rememher, those with homes of glass
+Should never throw a ftone.
+If we have nothing else to &#x27;to
+Than talk of those who sin ;
+&#x27;Tis better to commence at home,
-nd from that point begin.
+And from that point begin.
 AVe have no right to judge a man
 Until he&#x27;s fairly tried :
 Should we not like his company,